 - Highest price of all the models we tested

-Overall, the Diaper Genie – Essentials is a functional, lower-cost diaper pail with superior odor containment.
+Overall, the Diaper Genie – Expressions is an elegant, lower-cost diaper pail with superior odor containment.
 This option is a good choice for those more concerned with budget than design.

-- Diaper Genie – Essentials offers superior odor containment when disposing of diaper and when changing the bag
+- Diaper Genie – Expressions offers superior odor containment when disposing of diaper and when changing the bag

-- Easy, though wobbly, one-handed operation, with lid that keeps the kids out
+- Easy one-handed operation, with lid that keeps the kids out

 - Requires you to squish diaper through tight opening